 Social learning is the process by which groups of people cooperate to learn with and from each other.
 The network era is creating a historic reversal of education, as discourse replaces institutions, and social learning in knowledge networks obsolesces many aspects of organizational training.
 It is as if Socrates has come back to put Plato’s… Read more »

 “Do you remember that document I sent you and briefed you about?” … “No, I didn’t think so.”

 Jane Hart sees modern day learning and development (L&D) professionals as agents of change, who are not “order takers” but “trusted advisers”.
 Therefore the challenge is to become a trusted adviser.
 Trust is not gained by being an expert, but by doing something of value for others.
 People trust those who help make useful connections,… Read more »

 In the last half of the 20th century in Canada it was mostly assumed that as an adult you had a driver’s license and that you most likely owned or had access to a car.
 I know, I didn’t get my license until I was 26 and that made me a very rare specimen indeed….
 Read more »

-This video provides an overview of my three-week online social learning workshop [now an online community].
+This video provides an overview of my five-week online social learning workshop.
 It is focused on moving from training, to performance improvement, to social learning.